Journal Entries for Deferred Tax Assets

 Amazon is an American multinational based in Washington.
 The primary focus of Amazon is in e-commerce, cloud computing, and artificial intelligence.
 As per the 2018 annual reportAnnual ReportAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
 Over time, these reports have become legal and regulatory requirements., its annual revenue is $233 Bn.
 Below is the screenshot of Amazon’s Deferred Tax Asset and Deferred Tax liabilities statement.
 The Main Sources for deferred tax assets are Loss CarryforwardLoss CarryforwardTax Loss Carry forward is a provision which permits an individual to take forward or carry over the tax loss to the next year to set off the future profit.
 Any taxpayer can claim it to lower the tax payments in the future. and Stock-Based compensationStock-Based CompensationStock-based compensation also called share-based compensation refers to the rewards given by the company to its employees by way of giving them the equity ownership rights in the company with the motive of aligning the interest of the management, shareholders and the employees of the company..
 “Depreciation and amortization” are the main source of deferred tax liabilities.
 From 2017 to 2018, net Deferred tax liabilities increased from $197 M to $544M.

 - It is legal for a company to show different accounts for tax and accounting purposes.
-So, using this deferred tax functionality, a company can pay lesser taxes when it sees the lesser profit and deferred the tax payment for the coming years when profit will increase.
+So, using this deferred tax functionality, a company can pay less taxes when it sees a lesser profit and defer the tax payment for the coming years when profit will increase.

 - Deferred tax assets journal entry can affect company cash flowsCompany Cash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. in future years.
 So, a company will have to use this keeping future cash in mind.